SpaceGravimetryTUD/GRACE-Orbit-Residuals-db/README.md

 Make sure the database container is running (e.g., via `podman-compose -f ./docker-compose.yml up -d`) before running any scripts or tests.

-### 6️⃣ Initialize the Database
+### 7 Initialize the Database

-To create and populate tables, run:
+To create and populate tables, run `poetry run python` and then:

 ```bash
 # Import the functions from their correct locations